regina-normal/regina/engine/data/README.txt

 Regina Internal Data Directory
 ------------------------------

-This directory contains large data files for internal use by Regina's calculation engine.
+This directory contains data files for internal use by Regina's calculation engine.

 Users should not need to access these files directly.